zakkor/ricem/README.md

 ## Disclaimer
 This is pre-release software that was tested only by me.
 It may wipe your whole system or literally kill your cat.

-Look over the source code if you're unsure, and be careful.
+Look over the source code <b>(but beware, it's not very pretty)</b> if you're unsure, and be careful.

 ## Usage
 Create a new theme: